kevinlondon/kevinlondon.github.io/_posts/2018-09-04-aws-certifications.md

 2. [Advanced Networking](https://aws.amazon.com/certification/certified-advanced-networking-specialty/)
 3. [Big Data](https://aws.amazon.com/certification/certified-big-data-specialty/)

 The Security certificate is particularly valuable.
-Any of the other certifications may ask security questions and security is tricky.
-If you'd like to read more about the other certifications, the links above cover them well.
+Any of the certifications may ask security questions and they can be tricky to answer without prep.
+If you'd like to read more about the certs, the links above have more info.

 ### Professional-level Certifications